linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 "We have absolutely no idea whatsoever," Eric Paddock said to reporters gathered outside his home Monday morning.
 "We have no idea why he did this.
 And that's what you're going to find out.
 I can't imagine.
 When you guys found out why this happened, let us know.
 I have no idea whatsoever."<br><br>

-The response seemed totally out of touch with the man who killed over 50 and wounded over 500 innocent people.
+The response seemed totally out of touch with the man who used his modified rifles to kill 50 and wound over 500 innocent people.
 Even more troubling, was the brother's comments on his brother's ownership of guns.
 He said Stephen was, “Not an avid gun guy at all...where the hell did he get automatic weapons?
 He has no military background."
 But, as it turns out, Stephen had a lot of guns.
-More importantly, he had modified guns that suggested an affinity and interest that surpassed a "casual" gun owner.
+More importantly, he had guns that suggested an affinity and interest that surpassed those of a "casual" gun owner.
 </i></p>

 <div class="image">